 All visitors must stay on trails.
 There are many sensitive areas, special plants, nests and wetlands throughout the land.
 When you arrive, you can ask the manager to show you our sign that depicts the various trails so that you can take a photo on your phone to use.
 Alternately, you can download a copy of the sign here.

-Food and beverages may be brought for a picnic (tables are available), but must be vegan and containers should be recyclable.
+Food and beverages may be brought for a picnic, but must be vegan and containers should be recyclable.

 No littering of any kind is permitted.